rbertolusso/intubate/README.md

 * Core of the interface function (now called `intubate`) should be finished.
 Please torture test with as many cases as possible to see how robust it is.
 I will be out for the rest of the week.

+Please know that there is much more to come about which I will not comment for now, but that should potentially make `intubate` useful *even* if you do not want to use it in pipelines (remember that you should not be forced to use pipelines if you like other alternatives better).
+It should also take pipelines to a different dimension, in case you like them.

+#### The Evil Plan
+What I will (in fact, have to) publicly inform is that `intubate` features an *Undisclosed Evil Plan of World Domination* that will be unveiled in the time to come according to my Organization's *Evil Master Plans*.

+Please also be informed that we are thinking about achieving our goals in three stages (aka *The Stages*):

+1. Set foundations needed for the ones to come later.
+This will be already *World Domination* but nobody will notice it.
+2. Lay *The Bait* to attract you to *The Trap*.
+3. Convert you in our slave, without you being able to do anything about it.

+If you find yourself at loss regarding the legality of the above and/or of why I am disclosing this information, please know that *someone* (I cannot tell the name but *trust* me that he/she is *very* well connected and knows *everything* about these *things*), informed me recently that "to have an *Undisclosed Evil Plan of World Domination*" is OK (well... he/she really said "is acceptable") "as long as you disclose *that you have one* and clearly specify *The Stages*, which can be non-specific but need to include wording that warns about the existence of *The Bait* and *The Trap* in case these *resources* are plan to be used".
+The rationale is that "even if the regulatory agencies understand that they should protect the common citizen from being abused to *the full extent of their abilities*, full disclosure of *The Evil Plan* could prove unacceptably counterproductive to the successful fulfillment of *World Domination* by an *Evil Organization*".
+This solution, albeit non perfect, is considered "a fair compromise that protects, to some extent, the rights of everybody involved".

+You have been served!

+Have fun (while you can...)

 #### 2016/08/03